- Chart

 Strengths

-- Strong, long-term relationships with major optical technology customers
+- Strong relationships with major customers in the optical communication industry.

 Weaknesses